-So far in this series we have covered basic DC electricity theory, then batteries, generators, alternators and starters.
-Adding those together, we have developed an electrical circuit to get the car started and charge the battery, but now we need a circuit to actually run the car.
+So far in this series we have covered basic DC electricity theory and batteries, generators and alternators, voltage regulators, and then starters.
+Adding all those together, we have developed an electrical circuit to get the car started and charge the battery, but now we need a circuit to actually run the car.
 That, of course, is the ignition system and it is comprised of several parts, comprising two distinct systems, the primary and secondary ignition systems.
 Let's take each one in order...

 The primary system consists of the ignition switch, coil primary windings, distributor contact points, condensor, ignition resistor, and starter relay.